saul-jb/discord-application-bot/README.md

 4. Message `$endsetup` to finish.

 ### Applying
-End users need to run `$apply` to submit an application.
+End users need to run `$apply` to start an application.

 ## Customising